freedict/tools/README.md

 You should have at least the following tools installed, to build the
 dictionaries: make, xsltproc, tar, gzip, dictzip, dictfmt

-For proper use of all our tools, Perl, Espeak(-ng), Python > 3.4, Git and a XML-capable editor are required.
-Furthermore we require the perl packages libxml-libxml and libxml-libxslt.
+For proper use of all our tools, Perl, eSpeakNG, Python > 3.4 are required, and Git and a XML-capable editor are recommended.

 #### Debian/Ubuntu Dependencies